timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-11-03
+# Objectives for Today 2025-11-04

 - Just Chatting as we Get started & warmed up.
-- Setting up the audio at the standing desk setup (falcon).
+- Secret Steam Backend Stuff!
-- Update the KPI of the adventure
+- Building a Game.
-- Updating the weekly plans of the adventure
+- Working through the early tech tree?
-- Spend a moment trying to help a developer on reddits.
+- Creating the first quests?
-- Market Research the Racing Games on Steam (until 9:30)
+- Attempting a new idea to balance the racing?

 ## Events / Notices / Coming Soon